hongzhangblaze/CS854-F24/README.md

 ### Participation
 **Before Each Lecture**: Each lecture will have **three _required_ readings that everyone must read and will be presented in the class**.
 For some lectures, there will be some *background* readings providing necessary knowledge for the corresponding topic.
-There are also some *optional* related reading(s) that the presenter(s) should be familiar with.
-They are optional for the rest of the class.
+There are also some *optional* related reading(s) under the theme.
+They are optional for the class.

 **During Lectures**: Active participation is crucial for both your own understanding and to improve the overall quality of the course.
 You are expected to attend **all** lectures (up to 2 absences allowed for legitimate reasons), and more importantly, participate in class discussions.
 Not everyone must have add something every day, but it is expected that everyone has something to share over the semester.